 - We had to whip our (TSA Notification Card) out at the beginning of a meltdown in San Francisco and they were really helpful about letting us go into the fast lane. – Kate, reader comment

-- Check the airlines for specific info and guidelines about traveling with kids, including QANTAS and Virgin Australia.
+- Check the airlines for specific info and guidelines about flying with kids, including QANTAS and Virgin Australia.

 - Pre-crawling trips are a dream!
 Travel as often as you can.

 - Beware of young kids locking themselves in bathroom.

 - Check snazzy new child inventions are FAA Approved/Airline Approved before buying. – Marion